-Filtering and monitoring
+2.5 Filtering and monitoring

-The governing body will consider our responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn, we will be doing all that we reasonably can to limit children's exposure to the risks from the school's IT system.
+The governing body will consider our responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn, we will be doing all that we reasonably can to limit children's exposure to the risks from the school's or college's IT system.

-School will ensure school that appropriate filtering and monitoring systems are in place and regularly review their effectiveness.
+St Peter and St Paul CE Primary School will ensure school that appropriate filtering and monitoring systems are in place and regularly review their effectiveness.
 The leadership team and relevant staff will have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified.
 Our Governing body and proprietors will consider the number of and age range of their children, those who are potentially at greater risk of harm and how often they access the IT system along with the proportionality of costs versus safeguarding risks.

 The staff member responsible for filtering and monitoring systems is Mrs L Cranidge.
-She will review the filtering and monitoring provision at least annually, block harmful and inappropriate content without unreasonably impacting teaching and learning and have effective monitoring strategies in place that meet the safeguarding needs.
+They will review the filtering and monitoring provision at least annually, block harmful and inappropriate content without unreasonably impacting teaching and learning and have effective monitoring strategies in place that meet the safeguarding needs.
 This will be discussed with IT staff and service providers about what more needs to be done to support schools and colleges in meeting the Filtering and monitoring standards on an annual basis.